-Found near Sevier Lake in Millard County, Utah, Snowflake Obsidian cabochons are a lovely semi precious gemstone material that is black with a mirror finish and it has white to gray spray inclusions that look like beautiful intricate snowflakes!
+Found near Sevier Lake in Millard County, Utah, Snowflake Obsidian cabochons are a lovely semi precious gemstone material that is opaque black with a mirror finish and it has white to gray spray inclusions that look like beautiful intricate snowflakes!

 Obsidian is a natural volcanic glass.
 This glassy, lustrous mineral is found in lava flows.
 Obsidian is produced when lava cools very quickly.
 The lava cools so quickly that no crystals can form.